 The State Records Act provides a number of means to lawfully dispose of State records.
 Generally this is through the retention and disposal authorities issued by State Records.
 Another means is in accordance with the normal administrative practice provisions of the Act which allow for the disposal of certain types of facilitative and duplicate records.
-Please see Schedule 2 of the State Records Regulation 2015 for more information on what constitutes normal administrative practice in a public office.
+Please see the State Records Regulation for more information on what constitutes normal administrative practice in a public office.

 Under Part 2 of the Act, it is the responsibility of each public office to ensure that policies and procedures for adequate recordkeeping practices and systems are developed and in place throughout the organisation, and that individual officers properly implement these policies and procedures.
 It is important that normal administrative practices for the disposal of records are implemented in a routine and transparent manner throughout an organisation.